igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 I strongly recommend DataDog.

 I also became a primary point of contact for anything monitoring-related at Airbnb.
-After rolling out the DDAgent to systems, I added [DatDog's StatsD client](https://github.com/DataDog/dogstatsd-ruby) to many of our applications.
+After rolling out the `dd-agent` to systems, I added [DatDog's StatsD client](https://github.com/DataDog/dogstatsd-ruby) to many of our applications.
-I encouraged other developers to liberally instrument their code with StatsD calls.
+I encouraged other developers to liberally instrument their code with `statsd` calls.
 Additionally, I ended up writing lots of internal documentation on monitoring best practices.
 I also developed monitoring curriculum, originally for the SysOps group but later as a bootcamp class for all new hires.
 I encouraged engineers to formulate hypothesises about what could be causing issues, and then to use the available monitoring tools to test these hypothesises.
-Since it is impossible to formulate such hypothesises without at least some understanding the overall infrastructure, my bootcamp class became a primer on Airbnb infrastructure as a whole as well as the monitoring tools that illuminate that infrastructure.
+Since it is impossible to formulate such hypothesises without at least some understanding the overall infrastructure, my bootcamp class became a primer on both the Airbnb infrastructure as a whole as well as the monitoring tools that illuminate that infrastructure.

 ### Alerting ###